What We Do

 Mobile applications and web browsers operate with different identifiers even though they may be on the same device.
 This is similar to how different web browsers on your computer have independent identifiers.
 Because mobile apps and web browser have different identifiers, you will need to opt-out of each environment separately.

 If you are interested in opting out on your computer or mobile web browser, please visit the “Web Browser Opt-out” section below.
 If you are interested in opting out on your mobile app, please visit the “Mobile Application Opt-out” section below.
+When you opt out, there may be a limited delay in some of our customers’ ability to update their information and honor your choice.

 Web Browser Opt-out